ridr-se/ridr-se.github.io/news/_posts/2025-08-26-new-members.md

 ## Looking Ahead

-We are thrilled to welcome Isabelle, Ayush, and Fan to the RIDR family.
-Their expertise in remote sensing, AI for social good, and physics-informed machine learning will strengthen our research on resilience, climate adaptation, and sustainable futures.
+We are thrilled to welcome Isabelle and Fan to the RIDR family.
+Their expertise in areas such as remote sensing and AI for social good will strengthen our research on resilience, climate adaptation, and sustainable futures.

 Stay tuned for updates as they dive into new projects and collaborations within the RIDR group!